MoAly98/Pythium/README_plot.md

     self.data: list[str] or str; Names of all samples that are going to be plotted as points self.is_stack: bool
-    self.errors: 'hist', 'data' or 'all'; Which samples will have errrors
+    self.errors: 'hist', 'data' or 'all'; Which samples will have errrors self.shape: 'hollow' or 'full', defaults to 'full' if self.is_stack = True; Whether to plot hollow histos or filled histos.
+Hollow ones will have different edgecolors, while full ones will have black edgecolor and colored facecolor

     1  self.samples_dict = {} # {'samplename': sample}
     2  self.histos_dict  = {} # {'samplename': sample (which will be plotted as histo bins)}